goldbergyoni/nodebestpractices/sections/projectstructre/breakintcomponents.md

 <br/><br/>

-### Blog Quote: "So what does the architecture of your application scream"
+### Blog Quote: "So what does the architecture of your application scream?"
  From the blog [uncle-bob](https://8thlight.com/blog/uncle-bob/2011/09/30/Screaming-Architecture.html)

 > ...if you were looking at the architecture of a library, you’d likely see a grand entrance, an area for check-in-out clerks, reading areas, small conference rooms, and gallery after gallery capable of holding bookshelves for all the books in the library.
-That architecture would scream: Library.
+That architecture would scream: Library.<br/>
 So what does the architecture of your application scream?
 When you look at the top level directory structure, and the source files in the highest level package; do they scream: Health Care System, or Accounting System, or Inventory Management System?
 Or do they scream: Rails, or Spring/Hibernate, or ASP?.

 <br/><br/>